tyconsulting/azurepolicy/policy-definitions/enforce-win-server-hybrid-use-benefit/README.md

-# Restrict Associating Public IP to NIC
+# Enforce Hybrid Use Benefit for Windows Servers

-This policy restrict public IP from being associated to a Network Interface (NIC).
+This policy will automatically configure hybrid use benefit for Windows Servers.